Yuriy Kosiuk: Career

 In 1991, Kosyuk became a broker at Kyiv Commodity Exchange.
 In the following year — one of the founders of JV "LKB".
 The company was engaged in import of metal, grain, gas.
 He invested his first earned $100,000 in his own business — a meat processing workshop in Cherkasy oblast.
 The company quickly went bankrupt, however, and had to be sold almost for nothing.
 It was Yuriy Kosyuk's first failure in business.
 In 1995, he became the President of CJSC Scientific-Technical Business Centre for Food Industry.
 In 1998, he founded and headed CJSC Myronivsky Hliboproduct.
 In 2002, the trademark "Nasha Ryaba" entered the market.

 In July 2014, he resigned from the post of the Chairman of the Board of MHP due to the appointment to the post of first Deputy Head of the Presidential Administration of Ukraine.

 On the appointment of Kosyuk, the President of Ukraine Petro Poroshenko announced on 2 July 2014 at a meeting with the leaders of Deputy factions and groups of the Verkhovna Rada of Ukraine.
 In this position, he was in charge of acquisition, technology, and logistics of security agencies.

 On 8 December 2014, the President Petro Poroshenko dismissed Yuriy Kosyuk from the post of the Deputy Head of the Presidential Administration by Decree No. 924.
 However, by Decree No. 925 of the same date, Kosyuk was appointed an Adviser to the President.
 Thereafter, he was newly elected the Chairman of the Board of MHP.

 Achievements

-In 2008, Myronivsky Hliboproduct was the first Ukrainian agri-industrial enterprise that was listed on the London stock exchange.
+In 2008, Myronivsky Hliboproduct was the first Ukrainian agri-industrial enterprise that was listed on the London Stock Exchange.

 During the crisis in 2008, the businessman managed to increase production capacity by 30%, the same growth was observed in 2009.
 In 2010, Yuriy Kosyuk, the major shareholder of MHP, sold approximately 10% of the shares of the company.
-At this time, about 65% of the company's shares were in his possession, the remaining 35% were in float on the main market of the London stock exchange.
+At this time, about 65% of the company's shares were in his possession, the remaining 35% were in float on the main market of theLondon Stock Exchange.
 By 2011, the company's capitalization was about $2 billion.